-The main difference between a conviction and withhold of adjudication in the context of record expungements is:
+The main difference between a conviction [adjudicated guilty] and not convicted [withhold of adjudication] in the context of expungements is:

 It is very important, when charged with a crime, to ensure the adjudication is withheld.

-There are only a few possibilities that can occur in a criminal case and the court has options depending on the result:
+There are only a few possible outcomes (dispositions) that can occur in a criminal case.
+The court has options depending on the outcome:

-- You’re arrested but the State Attorney’s Office never files charges against you.
+- You’re arrested but the State Attorney’s Office decides to not files charges against you.

 - Court loses jurisdiction.